The Benefits of a Cloud-Based LIMS Over On-Prem

 • Functionality: Whenever you evaluate software, you need to make sure it has all the bells and whistles needed to reach your goals.
 Ensure the LIMS has the features and modules to support your lab's specific workflows and requirements.

 • Integration capabilities: From other software platforms to various instruments, there are likely many systems your staff interacts with every day.
 Look for a LIMS that integrates with your lab's instruments, ELNs, and other systems for seamless data exchange.
-QBench LIMS integrates with dozens of popular software platforms, along with many lab instruments.
+QBench LIMS integrates with 50+ popular software platforms, along with many lab instruments, including Agilent, Beckman Coulter, and PerkinElmer, to name a few – read the rest here.

 • Regulatory compliance support: Choose a LIMS that helps your lab maintain compliance with relevant regulations (e.g., 21 CFR Part 11, HIPAA).
 This makes the compliance process much simpler for your lab and helps you maintain GxP.

-• Vendor experience and support: Select a vendor with a proven track record in your industry and offers comprehensive customer support and training available in your time zone.
+• Vendor experience and support: Select a vendor with a proven track record in your industry that offers high-quality customer support and training available in your time zone.

 We’re just scratching the surface here.
 Check out our guide to choosing the right LIMS for a comprehensive walkthrough.